madaboutbrighton/localarchive/README.md

 #### Move `-m `

 Move each successfully processed file.
 Without this flag being set, each successfully processed file is copied instead of moved.

+#### Notify `-t `

+Service to notify when script begins and completes.
+Currently supports a Slack Webhook URL.

 #### Recursive `-r `